phenopolis/phenopolis/orm/variant_properties.md

 The trancript consequences field contains the functional impact of the variant on all transcript on which it occurs.
 Each transcript consequence contains:
-* exon affected : the number of the exon affected
+* intron/exon affected : the number of the intron/exon affected
 * hgvsc : change in cDNA (cDNA has introns spliced out)
 * hgvsp: if the transcript is protein coding, what is the effect on the protein?